Heavy Traffic Diffusion Limit for a Closed Queueing Network with Single-Server and Infinite-Server Stations: Auxiliary Results

 \section{Auxiliary Results}

-This section establishes the existence of (suitably defined) continuous functions that will aid in the proof of Theorem~\ref{Theorem:Main_Result} via a continuous mapping argument; see Appendix~\ref{appendix:B} for the proofs of the results in this section.
+This section establishes the existence of (suitably defined) continuous functions that will aid in the proof of Theorem~\ref{Theorem:Main_Result} via a continuous mapping argument.
 To that end, let $\xi\in D^J$ and $\zeta\in D^K$ be functions such that

 Given such functions $\xi$ and $\zeta$, consider the following system of equations for $j\in [J]$, $k\in [K]$, and $t\ge 0$: